 (3) "Current Park Master Plan" - A site-specific resource based plan guiding park acquisition, development, protection and manage-ment of park areas and facilities.

 (4) "Department" - The State Parks and Recreation Department.

 (5) "Development" - The construction or rehabilitation of facilities necessary for the use and enjoyment of public outdoor recreation resources.
-(6) "Director" - The Director of the State Parks and Re-

 (6) "Director" - The Director of the State Parks and Recreation Department.